admarty/OpenCore-ISO/README.md

 ### 9. Finalize

-Don’t forget to add an **additional CD/DVD drive** for the macOS installer or macOS Recovery iso.
+Add an **additional CD/DVD drive** for the macOS installer or Recovery ISO.

 ---